uviclibraries/html-css/act-2.md

 8. In Sublime Text, return to your `about.html` file and remove the space you added in step 6.
 9. Save your file.

 **Breaking our image's file path teaches us several things.** First, if you cannot see an image on your web page, it could be that you have accidentally introduced a typo of some kind.
-Maybe you added a space somewhere, or their are differences between the name of your image file and what you wrote in the file path.
+Maybe you added a space somewhere, or there are differences between the name of your image file and what you wrote in the file path.

-Second, this lesson remides of the value in adding `alt` text.
+Second, this lesson reminds us of the value in adding `alt` text.
 Screen-reader users rely on clear and consise `alt` text to navigate and experience web pages.
 This text can also be helpful in cases where your images do not load, for whatever reason.
 At the very least, someone visiting your broken web page will know the type of image _should_ be there.

 As with "hyperlinks," or "links," file path accuracy is important.
 Now that you have added an image to your growing web page, it is time to add a link.